oSoc19/voices-to-emotions-ai/README.md

-# Voices To Emotions Dataset
+# Voices To Emotions AI

-Dataset used for training the voices to emotions AI
+Repository containing all training scripts for the Voices To Emotions AI